patrickhirsh/Uniform-Keyboard/Doc/BuildGuide.md

 ---
 ## Keyboard Components
-Uniform has an unconventional layout which requires a special set of keycaps.
+Uniform has an unconventional layout which means a special set of keycaps is required.

 ![Uniform Layout](keyboard-layout.PNG)

-**This layout requires:**
+**This layout uses:**
 - **68x** Switches
 - **11x** 1.5u keycaps
 - **57x** 1u keycaps